 I married an Air Force officer who has taken me all over the world.
 I’ve even flown on an AWACS jet and got to sit in the jump seat behind the pilot!
 We’ve lived in Germany and South Korea and visited many countries.
 Our eldest son was born overseas.

 I’m an enrolled member of Wichita and Affiliated Tribes.
 When I was growing up, I never saw a kid like me in books.
 The ones I read that featured Native characters were stereotypical and talked about us in the past tense.
 We are still here!
 I write about contemporary Natives, unsung heroes, and untold history.
 I want to see ALL of us reflected in books.
 I hope you’ll join me in one of my stories.

 Photo by Prints Charming Photography

 Kim Rogers writes books, short stories, and poems across all children's literature age groups.
-She is a contributor to Ancestor Approved coming February, 2021 with HarperCollins / Heartdrum.
-Her debut picture book, Just Like Grandma, illustrated by Julie Flett, is slated for winter 2023 with HarperCollins / Heartdrum.
+She is a contributor to Ancestor Approved (HarperCollins/Heartdrum, 2021).
+Her debut picture book, Just Like Grandma, illustrated by Julie Flett, is slated for winter 2023, and A Letter for Bob, illustrated by Jonathan Nelson, is planned for summer 2023 both with HarperCollins/Heartdrum.
 Her work has also been published in Highlights for Children, the Chicken Soup for the Soul series, and many other publications.

 Kim is a Cynsations reporter covering children’s-YA writing, illustration, publishing and other book news from Indigenous authors and illustrators.
 She is an enrolled member of Wichita and Affiliated Tribes and the National Native American Boarding School Healing Coalition.
 Much of her current writing highlights her Wichita heritage.